 Malfunctioning integral gutters can be very serious.
 The water leaking out of the gutters usually ends up in the structure, causing rot and other damage.

 Gutters often become loose and require resecuring.
 This is normally due to improper fastening during original installation or damage caused by ice during winter months.

 Gutters and downspouts suffer from mechanical damage due to ladders, tree limbs, and the like.

-Gutters often clog with debris.
-Sometimes, screens are installed to prevent leaves and twigs from getting into the troughs.
-These do not work well.
-They become loose and often fall out.
-They also make proper cleaning very difficult.
+Gutters are often clogged with debris.
+Sometimes, screens are installed to prevent leaves and twigs from getting inside.
+In some cases, screens can become loose and often fall out.

-Gutters should slope properly towards downspouts so as not to hold water.
+Gutters should slope properly towards downspouts to prevent ponding.